-Multiple-choice hashing schemes were first considered in the seminal paper of Azar et al. [4].
-It showed that placing each element in the least occupied bin among a constant number d of random bins significantly improves the maximum bin load to $\frac{\log \log n}{\log d} + O(1)$ with high probability (compared to the case where d = 1, in which the maximum bin load is $\log n (1 + O(1))$).
-This result initiated an extensive research with many variants of multiple-choice hashing schemes, which typically exhibited the so-called power of two choices with d = 2 [30].
+Multiple-choice hashing schemes were first considered in the seminal paper of Azar et al. [21].
+It showed that placing each element in the least occupied bin among a constant number d of random bins significantly improves the maximum bin load to $\frac{\log \log n}{\log d} + O(1)$ with high probability (compared to the case where d = 1, in which the maximum bin load is $\log n (1 + O(1))$ ).
+This result initiated an extensive research with many variants of multiple-choice hashing schemes, which typically exhibited the so-called power of two random choices with d = 2 [22].
 For brevity, we next survey only works that directly correspond to our paper.

-First, we relate to works which considered the same model as in this paper (a random bipartite graph with constant left-side vertex degree).
-Motivated by achieving a performance guarantee for the cuckoo hashing scheme [34], the main effort has been to find a load threshold, such that for any load below the threshold a perfect matching exists with high probability.
-It is known that a cuckoo hashing scheme with d = 2 succeeds with high probability if the load is less than a load threshold of $\frac{1}{2}$, but fails when the load is larger than $\frac{1}{2}$ [16].
-Recent works [15, 18, 21] have settled the problem of finding the corresponding thresholds for d > 2.
-Our paper differs in that we consider all possible load values for d = 2 (where we also confirm the known results for load less than 0.5).
+First, we relate to works which considered the same model as in this paper (a random bipartite graph with constant leftside vertex degree).
+Motivated by achieving a performance guarantee for the cuckoo hashing scheme [23], the main effort has been to find a load threshold, such that for any load below the threshold a perfect matching exists with high probability.
+It is known that a cuckoo hashing scheme with d = 2succeeds with high probability if the load is less than a load threshold of 0.5, but fails when the load is larger than 0.5 [7].
+Recent works [9]-[11] have settled the problem of finding the corresponding thresholds for d > 2.
+Another recent work [16], shows that cuckoo hashing with a stash of size s, d = 2, and a load factor less than 0.5 fails with probability $O(n^{-s})$ .
+Our paper differs in that we also consider load values beyond 0.5for d = 2.
 Moreover, while most of the works investigate only the asymptotic behavior, we also present in our paper analytical expressions for finite random graphs along with the asymptotic ones.

 The problem of finding the expected maximum matching size is also investigated assuming other models of random graphs, mainly trees.
-In [9, 10] the authors investigate the expected maximum matching size of an (r, s)-tree, finding that for almost all (n, n)-trees the percentage of dark vertices in a maximum matching is at least 72%.
-A more recent work [6] presents results related to the expected maximum matching size of the class of simply-generated trees.
-A model of a loop graph is considered by [33], showing a lower bound on the expected maximum matching size.
-While using the cavity method of statistical physics [40], the authors find analytically the value under consideration for the Erdős graph G(n, c/(n-1)), where c < 2.7183.
+In [24] (and references therein) the authors investigate the expected maximum matching size of an (r, s)-tree, finding that for almost all (n, n)-trees the percentage of dark vertices in a maximum matching is at least 72%.
+A more recent work [25] presents results related to the expected maximum matching size of the class of simplygenerated trees.
+A model of a loop graph is considered by [26], showing a lower bound on the expected maximum matching size.
+While using the cavity method of statistical physics [27], the authors find analytically the value under consideration for the Erdös graph G(n, c/(n - 1)), where c < 2.7183.
 Our paper differs in that it considers a different model of random bipartite graphs, where each vertex in L chooses a constant number of vertices in R.

 Additional related works deal with the probability of a perfect matching in other random graph models.
-For instance, in a random directed bipartite graph with n left-side and n right-side vertices, and an outward degree d at each vertex, the probability that the random bipartite graph contains a perfect matching approaches 1 if d > 1, but approaches 0 otherwise [13].
-Also, in a random bipartite graph with n left-side vertices, n right-side vertices, cn edges picked uniformly at random, and a degree of at least 2, there is a perfect matching with high probability [19].
+For instance, in a random directed bipartite graph with n left-side and n right-side vertices, and an outward degree d at each vertex, the probability that the random bipartite graph contains a perfect matching approaches 1 if d > 1, but approaches 0 otherwise [28].
+Also, in a random bipartite graph with n left-side vertices, n right-side vertices, cn edges picked uniformly at random, and a degree of at least 2, there is a perfect matching with high probability [29].

-Finally, the conjectures in [11, 35] consider the expected minimum matching weight given a full bipartite graph with random exponentially distributed edge weights.
-These conjectures are proved in [1, 28, 31].
+Finally, conjectures in [30], [31] consider the expected minimum matching weight given a full bipartite graph with random exponentially distributed edge weights.
+These conjectures are proved in [32], [33].